Walnuts vs. AlmondsDecember 23rd, 2019

 Meet the perfect companion to your morning coffee.
 This dairy-free vanilla creamer is made with rich almond cream (and without carrageenan) so you can enjoy a gluten-free, soy-free, and vegetarian start to your day.

-Skinny Dipped Dark Chocolate Espresso Skinny Dipped Almonds
+Skinny Dipped Dark Chocolate Cocoa Skinny Dipped Almonds

-Crunchy almonds, rich chocolate, and a burst of espresso powder make this gluten-free snack the perfect afternoon pick-me-up.
+Crunchy almonds and rich chocolate make this gluten-free snack the perfect afternoon pick-me-up.

 Thrive Market Organic Almond Butter, Creamy